 My favorite project to work on was The Imagineering Story, a short docuseries on Disney+.

 Doing subtitles for documentaries is challenging, and I was not a big fan at first.
 Over the years, though, they’ve definitely become my favorite projects to work on.
 The Imagineering Story combined my interests in documentaries and Disney history into one fascinating show that I’ve probably watched five times now.

 Tell us more about your interest in documentaries!

 Then when it came to starting at ZOO and editing subtitles for documentaries, it was a whole new challenge.
 A lot of attention to detail is required.
-We have to watch for correct italics and positioning, and then an insane amount of research is needed to confirm spellings.
+We have to watch for correct italics and positioning, and then an insane amount of research is needed to confirm spelling.
 If we are creating an English reference template for translation, almost all on-screen text needs to be included.
-If you haven’t noticed, there’s a lot of graphics and lower thirds in documentaries.
+If you haven’t noticed, there are a lot of graphics and lower thirds in documentaries.